duritong/trocla/README.md

 * charset: (default|alphanumeric|shellsafe) - Which set of chars should be used for a random password?
 Default: default - or whatever you define in your global settings.
 * profiles: a profile name or an array of profiles matching a profile_name in your configuration.
 Learn more about profiles below.
 * random: boolean - Whether we allow creation of random passwords or we expect a password to be preset.
 Default: true - or whatever you define in your global settings.
+* expires: An integer indicating the amount of seconds a value (e.g. password) is available.
+After expiration a value will not be available anymore and trying to `get` this key will return no value (nil).
+Meaning that calling create after expiration, would create a new password automatically.
+There is more about expiration in the storage backends section.

 Example: